Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Related Work

-Out-Of-Distribution (OOD) detection and Open Set Detection are interchangeably used in the literature.
-The main difference in literature is that in the open set detection seen and unseen classes are often two splits of the same dataset~\cite{oza2019c2ae,perera2020generative,miller2021class}.
-For OOD detection, all seen samples (e.g., images of hand-written digits) are regarded as a single in-distribution class, while the OOD data to be detected is from a different dataset (e.g., images of animals)~\cite{hendrycks2016baseline,liang2017enhancing,lee2018simple}.
-That is, the OOD classes are often visually completely dissimilar to the in-distribution classes.
-On the other hand, the open set detection problem is more related to the open world classification problem where the model possesses the ability to detect samples from unseen classes and also it can be dynamically updated to learn new classes in addition to the previously learned seen classes.
-This is done when sufficient data is collected representing an unseen class~\cite{pernici2018memory,xu2019open}.
+The terms Out-Of-Distribution (OOD) detection, Open Set Detection and Open World Classification are interchangeably used in the literature.
+In most papers about open set detection or open world classification, seen and unseen classes in evaluation are often two splits of the same dataset~\cite{fei2016breaking,shu2017doc,bendale2016towards,oza2019c2ae,perera2020generative,miller2021class,pernici2018memory,xu2019open}.
+For OOD detection, all seen classes (e.g., images of hand-written digits) are regarded as a single or multiple in-distribution classes, while the OOD data to be detected are from a different dataset (e.g., images of animals)~\cite{hendrycks2016baseline,liang2017enhancing,lee2018simple}.
+That is, the OOD classes are often visually completely dissimilar to in-distribution classes.
+However, there is no fundamental difference between OOD detection and open set detection or open world classification.
+This paper refers all of them as OOD detection.

-Some OOD detection techniques are based on the idea of \emph{outlier exposure}.
+We note that some OOD detection techniques are based on the idea of \emph{outlier exposure}.
 These methods either assume the direct access to a small subset of the actual test OOD data at training~\cite{liang2017enhancing} or rely on a large set of data points used as outliers at training~\cite{hendrycks2018deep}.
-However, in an open set detection setting, the model does not see any samples from unseen classes before deployment.
-From this perspective, an open set detection problem can be considered a harder problem to solve.
-Recently, some authors have made distinction between hard and easy OOD detection problems~\cite{winkens2020contrastive}.
-For instance, detecting CIFAR100 from CIFAR10 is called a \emph{near}-OOD (hard) problem as they contain visually similar categories.
-Likewise, detecting CIFAR10 from SVHN (photographed digits dataset) is called a \emph{far}-OOD (easy) problem as the categories are visually and semantically very different.
+However, most OOD detection methods, including ours, do not see any samples from unseen OOD classes before deployment.
+Recently, some authors made a distinction between hard and easy OOD detection problems~\cite{winkens2020contrastive}.
+That is, detecting OOD CIFAR100 from in-distribution CIFAR10 is considered as a \emph{near}-OOD (hard) problem as the two datasets contain visually similar categories.
+Likewise, detecting OOD CIFAR10 from in-distribution SVHN (photographed digits) is considered as a \emph{far}-OOD (easy) problem because their categories are visually and semantically very different.
 Despite this distinction, using a validation set from the OOD data to tune the model parameters, is a common practice in many OOD detection approaches.
-In this paper, we solve the hard problem.
+In this paper, we solve the near-OOD (or hard) problem in the zero-shot setting without using any validation OOD data.